RashmiSharma1191/Walmart-Sales-Forecasting-Capstone-Project/README.md

 The project applies time-series forecasting models using historical sales data for each store.
 Techniques include:

-Data preprocessing and feature engineering
+Data preprocessing and feature engineering,

-Training models on store-level data
+Training models on store-level data,

-Evaluating results through visualization of training vs. test data and confidence intervals
+Evaluating results through visualization of training vs. test data and confidence intervals,

 These techniques help capture seasonality, trends, and random variations influencing sales.